Scroll to top

 Planning travel to Bangkok?
 Speak with a security consultant.

 Bangkok is Southeast Asia’s busiest business hub and one of the most visited cities in the world.
-The security environment is generally more benign than other P1 cities, but cyclical political instability and occasional terrorism create periods where professional security support becomes critical.
+The day-to-day security environment is generally more benign than in several other P1 cities, but cyclical political instability and an established terrorism precedent create periods when professional security support becomes important rather than optional.

 Our operations in Bangkok

-Operators hold Thai security registration and have direct experience in corporate protection in Bangkok.
-We provide executive protection, security drivers, and event security.
+Our operators hold Thai security registration under the Security Guard Business Act and have direct experience in corporate protection in Bangkok.
+We provide executive protection, security drivers, close protection, and event security.
 During periods of political instability, we increase monitoring and provide real-time intelligence updates to active assignments.

 Threat Profile